Zhangye Travel Guide

 Where to eat: There is a snack area right around the Drum Tower called Antique Food Street.
 In here, you can find the best Saozi Noodles and local snacks from food stalls.
 There’s also Ganzhou Snack Street where you can buy local snacks.

 The Giant Buddha Temple

-Towering 33 meters high, this is the largest temple in Gansu.
+The Giant Buddha Temple Towering 33 meters high, is the largest temple in Gansu.
 Inside, visitors will find a lying Buddha, said to be the largest in all of China, which is made of wood, soil and plastic.
 The temple is very popular as it is the birthplace of Kublai Khan, the famed Mongol emperor.

 Wooden Pagoda Temple

 The Wooden Pagoda Temple was built in 557-588 A.D. during Zhou Dynasty and is considered to be one of Zhangye’s “Five Elements” pagodas.
-It has nine storeys with the height of about 33 meters.
-The structure is octagon shaped and features eight dragonhead carvings in each angle.
-The one thing that sets this pagoda apart from the rest is that it was built without nail or rivet.
+It has nine storeys with a height of about 33 meters.
+The structure is octagon-shaped and features eight dragonhead carvings at each angle.
+The one thing that sets this pagoda apart from the rest is that it was built without nails or rivets.

 Shandan Horse Ranch

 Shandan Horse Ranch lies in the Qilaian Mountain’s Damayin pastureland.
 Its history started 2,000 years ago and is the largest of its kind in Asia.
 There are about 10,000 horses here and they are used by the army of China.
 Aside from watching the horses, visitors can also enjoy lush grass, colorful hills, and beautiful scenery.

 - How to get there: Take a bus from Shandan that leaves at 10:30am.

 - The best time to visit the ranch is during summer.